 Vacancies can make or break the profitability of your investment, so it’s important to be able to market and show your property to potential tenants during times of turnover – no matter what is going on in the world.

 While business, as usual, involves meeting potential renters face to face for a physical tour of the property, COVID-19 changed the way many property managers were able to show off their available properties.
 Some businesses have started renting properties over the phone sight unseen, but many renters feel more comfortable viewing a property before making any sort of financial commitment.
+Just in case, if you’re a property manager, make sure you have a small business phone system in place to answer any incoming calls.

 Virtual tours are a great compromise to resolve this issue and is a practice that will likely stick around in the rental industry long after the pandemic has passed.
 Business owners can either make video tours of each property available to access online or set up a time with potential tenants to walk through the property using a virtual communication tool like FaceTime or Zoom.
+Pro tip: Create a memorable experience for each potential renter by incorporating floor plans in addition to virtual tours.
+A revolutionary floor plan app is not only easy to use but will also deliver a valuable product that communicates the flow of each space to potential renters.

 Online application and lease process